fricklerhandwerk/nix/doc/manual/src/command-ref/nix-env/list-generations.md

 # Description

-This operation print a list of all the currently existing generations for the active profile.
-These may be switched to using the `--switch-generation` operation.
+This operation prints a list of all the currently existing generations for the active profile.
+These may be switched to using the [`--switch-generation`](./switch-generation.md) operation.
 It also prints the creation date of the generation, and indicates the current generation.

 {{#include ./opt-common.md}}